princengoc/unspoken/README.md

 * **BUG / INEFFICIENCIES**:

-- [ ] Transition / refresh: should look at implementation of listener reactions - this is "golden"
-  - Currently: finish sharing doesn't transit for first speaker
-  - Audio page often needs refreshing
 - [ ] start game in IRL mode still loads audio
+- [ ] need to implement webm to mp4 for playback on iOS

 ## FEEDBACK